harikrishnaaa321/toxicity-detection/Readme.md

 * Uses **DistilBERT + ONNX Runtime** for fast, efficient inference.
 * Configurable via `config.json`.
 * REST API built with **FastAPI**.
+* Language detection: If the input text is not in English, it is auto-flagged without being passed to the model.
 * Exposes:

   * `POST /analyze-text`